The Concorde was a joint Franco-British supersonic passenger jet that flew at impressively high speeds thanks to its sleek design and powerful engine.

 BAC-Aerospatiale, now Airbus, no longer supports these planes, and few people with experience working with the aircraft still work in the industry.

-Will There Be Any Supersonic Passenger Jets in the Future?
+There May Be Supersonic Passenger Jets in the Future

 It’s likely that there will be supersonic passenger jets in the future, though not for another 10 to 20 years.